6. Criteria for assigning a New Postal Address

 If the dwelling does not have Planning Permission

 We will not number properties without relevant planning permissions.
-Only dwelling names will be accepted.
-If an applicant fails to provide an acceptable dwelling name then a descriptive name will be issued.
+Only dwelling descriptions will be accepted.
+If an applicant fails to provide an acceptable dwelling description then a descriptive name will be issued.
 Such names can be changed later by the applicant following the standard procedure (this will incur our standard fee).
 The reason behind this is to ensure the numbering sequence of any street is not disrupted by additional properties which have not gained proper planning permission and therefore are likely to be subject to enforcement action, which may ultimately result in their removal.

 Note: It may be necessary to number such a property (if it is situated on a numbered street) once planning permission has been granted.